Nathan Nunn

-Nathan Nunn (born July 9, 1974) is a Canadian economist and Professor at the University of British Columbia.
+Nathan Nunn (born July 9, 1974) is a Canadian economist and professor of the Vancouver School of Economics at the University of British Columbia.
 He is best known for his research on the long-term effects of slave trade on Africa.
-Other research interests include economic development, cultural economics, political economy and international trade.
+His research interests include economic development, cultural economics, political economy and international trade.

 Biography

-A native of Canada, Nathan Nunn earned first a B.A. in economics from Simon Fraser University in 1998 and then a M.A. and PhD in economics from the University of Toronto in 2000 and 2005, respectively.
+A native of Canada, Nathan Nunn earned first a B.A. in economics from Simon Fraser University in 1998 and then a M.A. and Ph.D. in economics from the University of Toronto in 2000 and 2005, respectively.
 After his graduation, Nunn worked as an assistant professor at the University of British Columbia before moving to Harvard University in 2007.
-There, he was promoted to the Paul Sack Associate Professorship in Political Economy in 2011, became full professor in 2012, and has held the position of Frederic E. Abbe Professor of Economics since 2016.
-Nunn maintains affiliations with NBER, BREAD, the Weatherhead Center for International Affairs, the Center for African Studies, and the Center for the Environment.
-Moreover, Nunn currently serves as an Editor of the Quarterly Journal of Economics and has performed editorial duties at the Journal of Comparative Economics, Review of Economics and Statistics, Journal of International Economics, Journal of Development Economics, and the Canadian Journal of Economics in the past.
+There, he was promoted to the Paul Sack Associate Professorship in Political Economy in 2011, became full professor in 2012, and held the position of Frederic E. Abbe Professor of Economics from 2016 to 2022, prior to returning to the University of British Columbia.
+Nunn maintains affiliations with NBER, BREAD, and the CEGA.
+He is currently a Fellow of the Boundaries, Membership & Belonging of the Canadian Institute for Advanced Research.
+Moreover, Nunn currently serves as an Editor of the Quarterly Journal of Economics and was an Editor of the Journal of Development Economics from 2013 to 2019.
+He has also been an associate editor at the Journal of Comparative Economics, Review of Economics and Statistics, Journal of International Economics, and the Canadian Journal of Economics in the past.